ceford/j4xdemos-com-jdocmanual-v2/README.md

 ### Turn off the Help menu item.

-Go to the list of Administrator modules and find the Administrator Menu module.In the Module tab set the Help Menu item to Hide.
+Go to the list of Administrator modules and find the Administrator Menu module.
+In the Module tab set the Help Menu item to Hide.

 ### Unpublish modules